NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 Here we can specify settings for the document, like the title and the output format.

-* Change the title to "My first R Markdown document".
+* Change the title to "My first R Markdown document"
-* Now, read through the rest of the template R Markdown document to get a feeling for the format.
+* Now, read through the rest of the template R Markdown document to get a feeling for the format

 As you can see, there are essentially three types of components in an R Markdown document:

 1. Text (written in R Markdown)

-2. Code chunks (written in R, or another supported language).
+2. Code chunks (written in R, or another supported language)

 3. The YAML header

 Let's dig deeper into each of these in the following sections!
-But first, just to get the flavor for things to come: press the little Knit-button located at the top of the text editor panel in RStudio.
+But first, just to get the flavor for things to come: press the little *Knit*-button located at the top of the text editor panel in RStudio.
 This will prompt you to save the Rmd file (do that), and generate the output file (an HTML file in this case).
 It will also open up a preview of this file for you.